pablokhmel/artificial-intelligence/README.md

   The regression method was implemented on the example of dependence of fuel consumption on vehicle weight.

 ### 2 - Genetic Algorythm
-  The knapsack problem was solved using a genetic algorithm
+  The knapsack problem was solved using a Genetic Algorithm